pmatheusvinhas/react-waitlist/README.md

 - 🔒 Secure integration with Resend audiences
 - 🎨 Fully customizable UI with theming support
-- 🤖 Bot and spam protection
+- 🤖 Bot and spam protection with reCAPTCHA v3
 - ♿ Accessibility built-in
 - 📊 Analytics tracking
 - 🔌 Easy to integrate with any React application